AlphaBytez/STING-CE-Docs/content/en/docs/authentication/kratos-login-guide.md

 ### Authentication Issues

-For detailed troubleshooting of Kratos authentication issues, refer to the [Troubleshooting Guide](./troubleshooting/README.md) in the troubleshooting directory.
+For detailed troubleshooting of Kratos authentication issues, refer to the [Troubleshooting Guide](/docs/troubleshooting/).

 Common issues include:
 - SSL certificate problems with self-signed certificates